OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-from-octopus-3.x-to-modern.md

 1. Backup the database on the main instance.
 1. Backup all the folders on the main instance.
 1. Do an in-place upgrade of your main instance.
-1. Test upgraded main instance.
+1. Test the upgraded main instance.
 1. Disable maintenance mode.

 !include <upgrade-octopus-backup-master-key>